AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Haram is a word used in Islamic teachings to refer to any act that is forbidden by God.

-hate crime
+Hate crime

 A hate crime is an offence, often including violence, that is usually targeted at a person because of their race, religion, sexuality, disability, or gender.

-heaven (Jannah)
+Heaven (Jannah)

-For Christians, heaven is a state of eternal happiness in the presence of God; the place of eternal peace ruled over by God.
+Within Christianity, heaven is a state of eternal happiness in the presence of God; the place of eternal peace ruled over by God.
 In Islam, heaven is Jannah.
 The Qur’an describes Jannah as a paradise and an eternal beautiful garden of physical and spiritual pleasures and delights.

-hell (Jahannam)
+Hell (Jahannam)

 For Christians, hell is the place of eternal suffering or the state of being without God; eternal separation from God.
 In Islam, hell is Jahannam.
 The Qur’an describes Jahannam as a blazing fire where there will be pain and suffering.